-Karva Chauth is a widely celebrated festival in India.
-The festival is celebrated by married women who fast and worship the moon on this day for the long and healthy life of their husbands.
-The festival is celebrated in the Kartik month of Hindu calendar on the Krishna Paksha Chaturthi.
-It is celebrated across the country but its more popular in the northern cities of India, specifically Punjab, Rajasthan, Haryana, Uttar Pradesh and Madhya Pradesh.
+Karva Chauth is a highly celebrated event in India during which married ladies fast and worship the moon for their husbands' long and healthy lives.
+The celebration is held on the Krishna Paksha Chaturthi in the Hindu month of Kartik.
+It is observed throughout the country, although it is most popular in northern cities such as Punjab, Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh.

-A commonly believed folklore states that the festival is based on a real-life story of a married woman who was known as Karwa.
-Karwa's husband was taking a bath in a river when a crocodile attacked him, witnessing this, Karwa ran towards her husband to save him.
-She bound the crocodile and saved her husband.
-When Lord Yama reached there he saw an injured crocodile.
-Lord Yama was so impressed by the courage that Karwa showed that he granted her husband a long and healthy life and sent the crocodile to hell.
+According to traditional myth, the event is based on the actual story of a married lady known as Karwa.
+Karwa's spouse was bathing in a river when a crocodile attacked him.
+When Karwa saw this, she hurried towards her husband to save him.
+She was able to save her spouse by tying the crocodile.
+When Lord Yama arrived, he discovered a wounded crocodile.
+Her bravery so moved Lord Yama that he blessed her husband with a long and healthy life and banished the crocodile to hell.

-The fast of Karva Chauth begins before the sunrises.
-The married women are offered ‘Sargi’, a meal made by her mother-in-law which she must eat before the sunrise and keep the fast till the moon rises on the same evening.
-Women wear their bridal outfits, apply henna on hands and feet, wear jewelry, mangalsutra and all the things that a bride is entitled to wear.
+Karva Chauth fasting begins before morning.
+The married ladies are provided 'Sargi,' a meal prepared by their mother-in-law that she must consume before daybreak and fast until the moon rises that evening.
+Women wear wedding attire, henna on their hands and feet, jewellery, Mangalsutra, and anything else a bride is entitled to wear.

 During the day, married ladies worship Lord Shiva, Goddess Parvati, and their Son Lord Ganesha while listening to popular Karva Chauth folk legends.